Posts and chains around Rhayader clock to be removed for trial period

-People will sit at war memorial eating ‘fish and chips’ if surrounding posts and chains are removed, councillor fears
+People will sit at Rhayader war memorial eating ‘fish and chips’ if posts and chains are removed, councillor fears

-Rhayader Town Council has been debating whether to keep and have to maintain the posts and railings or get rid of them for a few months.
+Rhayader Town Council has been debating whether to keep and commit to maintaining the posts and railings or get rid of them for a few months.

 The clock historically marked the border between South and North Wales.
-Standing at the town's central crossroads where the market hall once stood, it is a memorial to the men of Rhayader who were lost in the first and second world wars.
+Standing at the town's central crossroads where the market hall once stood, it is a memorial to the men of Rhayader who were lost in the World Wars.

 But it creates something of a traffic bottleneck at busy periods, and represents a major obstacle for drivers of large trucks.